-The Partner Center Dashboard provides downloadable propensity data from the CloudAscent Program.
-The data shows the customers' propensity to purchase Microsoft products.
-This articles describes the breakdown of this data, how to utilize the scoring, and what it means.
+The Partner Center dashboard provides downloadable propensity data from the CloudAscent program.
+The data shows the customers' likelihood to purchase Microsoft products.
+This article describes the breakdown of this data, how to use the scoring, and what it means.

 - SMC Customers– This is the total number of customers in the propensity downloads.
 Customers are identified by partner of record.